clabnet/DataTestLoader/README.md

 - Open Program.cs and change its namespace as DataTestLoader.
 - Add this command to Main method of Program.cs:
 - **new DataTestLoader(refreshSchema : true, initDatabase: true, loadJsonData: true);**
-- Set CopyToOutputDirectoy = CopyAlways on all files contained on DatabaseScripts and DataTestFiles folder and Nlog.config.
+- Set CopyToOutputDirectoy = CopyAlways on all files contained on DatabaseScripts and DataTestFiles folder and subfolder(s) and Nlog.config.
 - Build current project and execute it.
 - Watch log files on *C:\Logs\DataTestLoader* folder.
 - Finished, that's all.

 > **DataTestLoader method arguments**
 >
-> - **refreshSchema** = If true will export the shema from remote database; false = will be reuse the file schema located into FolderSchema path
+> - **refreshSchema** = If true will export the shema from remote database; false = will be reuse the file schema located into FolderSchema path.
+(Default : false)
 > - **initDatabase** = If true will drop, create and apply the schema.
+(Default : false)
 > - **loadJsonData** = If true will add data present in DataTestFiles folder to tables specified into TablesToLoad.json file.
 If data are already found on database, and loadJsonData is the unique value setting as true, will be occurs a duplicate key errors.
+(Default : false)
+> - **testSuite** == If specified, will be add .json data files from this subfolder of DataTestFiles (Default : "")

 ###Tips - Quick fix